jasontang718/UMHackathon/README.md

 ![image](https://github.com/user-attachments/assets/313bb26e-f4fe-497f-8c5a-e4a05bb38a58)

-3)Save the folder 'dataset' downloaded from the git repo in your own google drive as 'dataset'
+3)Save all of the domain 3 datasets in your Google Drive as "dataset" folder

 4)Ctrl + F9 to run all in Google Colab once you are all set